Hornbill-Docs/esp-config/esp-config/getting-started/using-configuration.md

 Click on the <img src="_books/esp-config/images/search-help.png"> to show a list of additional search options.
 This includes prefixes that can be added to your search text in order to get more focused results.

 ## Browse
-The Configuration Selector allows you to browse the different areas that can be configured.
-When first opening Configuration, the view will default to My Personal Settings where a user can update and modify their profile.
-The availability of other items in this list is determined by the rights and roles of the current user.
+The dropdown option in Configuration allows you to select the different areas that can be configured.
+When first opening Configuration, the view will default to `My Personal Settings` where a user can update and modify their profile.
+Other available options include `Platform Configuration`, `Hornbill Solution Center`, and a list of the installed applications.
+The availability of these items is determined by the rights and roles of the current user.

 ![Browsing Configuration](_books/esp-config/images/browse-configuration.png)